What is flutamide?

 They might also ask you for a specimen of your stool to check for infection.

-Feeling tired is a common side effect.
-Try to pace yourself and plan your day so you have time to rest.
-Gentle exercise, like short walks, may give you more energy.
+This treatment may cause tiredness.
+Try to pace yourself and plan your day so you have time to rest between activities.
+Being physically active can help to manage tiredness and give you more energy.

 If you feel sleepy, do not drive or operate machinery.